-As part of the preparation phase for the UNDP-supported, GEF-funded Project on Integrated Natural Resource Management in the Baikal Transboundary Ecosystem, a preliminary TDA was prepared in 2008 and finalised in 2009.
+As part of the preparation phase for the UNDP-supported, GEF-funded Project on Integrated Natural Resource Management in the Baikal Transboundary Ecosystem, a preliminary TDA "Joint Actions to Reduce PTS and Nutrients Pollution in Lake Baikal through integrated basin management" was prepared in 2008 and finalised in 2009.
 Because the preliminary document omitted key steps that are recommended according to GEF best practices for international waters projects, a process was initiated to update the TDA.